postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 * **Revisions:** [Revisions](https://docs.microsoft.com/en-us/azure/api-management/api-management-revisions) enable you make and test changes to your API without affecting consumers.
 For each revision, you can view the revision ID, date created, description, URL, and Postman source.

     * Use the **Online** toggle to set a revision to offline or online.
-Consumers cannot access an offline revision.
+Consumers can't access an offline revision.
     * Use the **Current** toggle to make a revision the current revision for your API.
 Enter an optional description and select **Confirm**.
+Consumers access the current revision when calling the API.

 * **Changelog:** The changelog shows the deployment history for your API.
 Each time you make a revision current, Postman adds an entry to the changelog, including the date created, the date last updated, and a description of the change.

-* **Export History:** The export history lists all exports from Postman for this APi version.
+* **Export History:** The export history lists all exports from Postman for this API version.
 For each export, you can view the date created, the Azure revision, and the Postman source.

 <img alt="Viewing a service instance" src="https://assets.postman.com/postman-docs/azure-apim-view-service-v9-15.jpg"/>

-From the **Deployments** tab, you can take the following actions:
+From the service details view, you can take the following actions:

 * Use the dropdown list to view a different Azure API Management service instance.
 * To export your schema, select **Export API**.
 Learn more about [exporting your API](#exporting-your-api-to-azure-api-management).